muaz-khan/RTCMultiConnection/RTCMultiConnection-v3.0/README.md

 connection.enableLogs = false; // to disable logs
 ```

-## Firebase?

-If you are willing to use Firebase instead of Socket.io there, open [GruntFile.js](https://github.com/muaz-khan/RTCMultiConnection/blob/master/RTCMultiConnection-v3.0/Gruntfile.js) and replace `SocketConnection.js` with `FirebaseConnection.js`.

 ## `updateExtraData`

 You can force all the extra-data to be synced among all connected users.